cos316/cos316-web/index.md

 ## Course Staff

 You may contact course staff via the Ed discussion board.
-Office hours are in Princeton time (EST).
+Office hours are in Princeton (Eastern) time.

 {:.staff}
 * ![](images/staff/amit-levy.jpg)\